folio-org/folio-tools/folio-java-docker/openjdk11/README.md

 ### Upgrading from alpine-jre-openjdk8

-Most modules don't add own shell scripts to the container.
-Those that do need to change `#!/bin/bash` to `#!/bin/sh` to use the Almquist shell that is the default non-interactive shell in Alpine, Ubuntu, Debian, and other distributions because of efficiency: speed of execution, disk space, RAM, CPU, and security.
+Most modules do not add their own shell scripts to the container.
+Those that do, will need to change `#!/bin/bash` to `#!/bin/sh` to use the Almquist shell that is the default non-interactive shell in Alpine, Ubuntu, Debian, and other distributions because of efficiency: speed of execution, disk space, RAM, CPU, and security.